dazthecorgi/docs/docs/discover/02-FAQ.md

 8. BlossomSub: Efficiently propagates messages across the network - [learn more](/docs/learn/communication/p2p-communication)

 These technologies work together to create a secure, private, and efficient decentralized network.

+### How are private keys stored on client devices?

+The storage of private keys depends on the client implementation.
+For example, Quilibrium's JavaScript SDK utilizes passkeys, which typically leverage secure enclaves or hardware security modules (HSMs) when available.
+This provides hardware-level protection for key material.

+### How does Quilibrium handle malicious nodes or network trust?

+Q uses a zero-trust model and includes one of the most maliciously secure consensus algorithms in the space.
+It minimizes the impact of adversarial nodes through cryptographic enforcement and protocol-level defenses.

+### Is Quilibrium resistant to quantum computing threats?

+Q currently uses elliptic curve cryptography (ECC) in some areas, which is not inherently post-quantum secure.
+However, these implementations use double the bit strength compared to typical networks, greatly increasing the computational cost of quantum attacks.
+As a result, less robust networks are likely to be compromised first, offering Quilibrium a critical early warning window.
+Thanks to its use of flexible proof systems like MPC-in-the-head, Quilibrium can migrate to post-quantum algorithms such as PICNIC with minimal disruption when the need arises.

 ### How much does CPU power affect reward amounts in Quilibrium 2.0 versus 2.1?